 (2) Despite the amendment effected by subregulation (1), the qualification referred to in regulation 6A(c) of the Real Estate and Business Agents (General) Regulations 1979, as in force immediately before the commencement of these regulations, continues to be a prescribed qualification for the purposes of section 47(2) of the Act in respect of an application for registration as a real estate and business sales representative made under the Act on or before 1 January 2004.

 ”.

-6 On the date as at which this compilation was prepared, the Real Estate and Business Agents (General) Amendment Regulations (No. 2) 2009 r.
-3 and 4 had not come into operation.
-They read as follows:

-3. Regulations amended

-These regulations amend the Real Estate and Business Agents (General) Regulations 1979.

-4. Regulation 6 amended

-In regulation 6(1):

-(a) in paragraph (a) after “passed for” insert:

-the conferral of

-(b) before paragraph (b) insert:

-(ba) the examinations which are required by a registered training provider to be passed for the conferral of a Diploma of Property Services (Agency Management) CPP50307; or

-(c) in paragraph (b) delete “conferring” and insert:

-conferral